 Did you know that North Carolina is the second-largest market for Christmas tree production in the United States?
 Watauga County accounts for about 3,000 acres of tree production.
 Christmas is a time to make memories and celebrate the passing year, why not start with a trip to the mountains to pick your very own tree, even the President of the United States has picked the White House tree from the High Country twelve times, more than any other state.
-Come on up for a late Appalachain State football game or catch the early part of ski season and take home a tree!
+Come on up for a late Appalachian State football game or catch the early part of ski season and take home a tree!

 There are 407 national parks across the country with one stretching through the mountains of North Carolina, the Blue Ridge Parkway.
 In the summer of 2016, the NPS will celebrate 100 years and the Blue Ridge Parkway will celebrate 80.
-Take this monumental occasion to join so many other visitors and drive America's Most Scenic Byway and observe the conservation of our nation's natural beauty!
+Take this monumental occasion to join so many other visitors driving America's Most Scenic Byway and observe the conservation of our nation's natural beauty!

 Built in 1952, the Daniel Boone Amphitheater has been called the most beautiful outdoor theater in the East -- blending in with the natural surroundings, it is the perfect backdrop for Horn in the West outdoor drama.
-Horn in the West is the longest-running Revolutionary War outdoor drama in America.
-It's also the third oldest outdoor drama in the nation.
+Horn in the West is the third oldest outdoor drama in the nation.
 For tickets and other information, please visit www.horninthewest.com

 -Get carried aloft by culture: Art and entertainment events are a staple of the High Country calendar.
 An Appalachian Summer Festival featured world-class events into August, and Appalachian State's Performing Arts Series carries culture into winter.
 And don't forget Boone's fabulous First Friday Art Crawl, on the first Friday of each month, year-round.

 -Spectacular Spas: Visit our spas and wellness page to see why Travel & Leisure singled out the Boone Area for international spa significance.